Physical Therapy Internships

 Volunteering in a foreign country can be a rewarding and life-changing experience but it can also be quite challenging.
 It is important for volunteers to assure their chosen organization provides structured experiences with ample local support.
 For families and loved ones back home, it is equally important that such organizations provide a single-point of contact that can be reached in case of an emergency.
 IMA’s programs balance structure with ample local guidance and 24-hour, U.S.-based support for volunteers and their loved ones.

-IMA’s Program Fees are inclusive of all in-country expenses; including accommodations, chef-prepared meals, private transportation, hospital fees, accident insurance, and unlimited wifi access; allowing volunteers to more confidently travel abroad and enjoy their experience.
+IMA’s Program Fees are inclusive of all in-country expenses; including accommodations, chef-prepared meals, placement related transportation, hospital fees, accident insurance, and unlimited wifi access; allowing volunteers to more confidently travel abroad and enjoy their experience.

-International Medical Aid strictly adheres to the Association of American Medical Colleges’ Guidelines for Premedical and Medical Students Providing Patient Care During Clinical Experiences Abroad.
+International Medical Aid strictly adheres to the American Dental Education Association’s Guidelines for Predental Students Providing Patient Care During Clinical Experiences Abroad.
 We recommend that all prospective applicants review this information before applying.
 In succinct terms, our participants will not be allowed to do anything in our programs abroad that they would not be permitted to do in the United States or Europe.
 Our Pre-Medical/Pre-Health students will be strictly observing patient care and will have the opportunity to shadow the management of complex diseases that are not often found in the United States.
 Participants will gain experiential exposure to the differing healthcare delivery models found around the world, and will often be involved in IMA’s mobile medical clinics and humanitarian outreach programs.
 Additionally, our local physician mentors regularly conduct seminars on region specific topics in global medicine.

 Volunteers will typically spend 6-8 hours in the hospital and have down time in the afternoons for activities and local excursions.
 Volunteers are welcome to participate in one night shift per week as well.
 Weekends are free for excursions or treks; alternatively, you are welcome to work in the hospital on the weekends.
 Once admitted, you will work closely with your Program Mentor to develop your program schedule.
 You may view a sample programs schedule by clicking here.